MichMATYCwebsite/MichMATYC/content/events/2020/amiibl-offering-free-one-day-ibl-workshop.md

 +++
 date = "2020-05-14T12:00:00+00:00"
 layout = "post"
-title = "AMIIBL Offering a Free One-Day Workshop on Using IBL in College Mathematics Classrooms"
+title = "AMIIBL Offering a Free One-Day Workshop on using IBL in College Mathematics Classrooms"

 +++
 The <b>Alliance for Michigan Inquiry-Based Learning</b> (<a href="https://www.amiibl.org/">AMIIBL</a>) will be hosting a FREE, 1-day <b>Workshop on using Inquiry-Based Learning (IBL)</b> in college mathematics classrooms on <b>Thursday, June 4</b> at <b>10:00 am ET - 4:00 pm ET</b>.
 The workshop is appropriate for both new and experienced IBL practitioners with facilitators Danielle Champney (Cal Poly) and Francesca Gandini (Kalamazoo College).</br>